 I suppose there’s the argument that Cobb’s transgressions don’t immediately relate to his ability to play the game.
 That is, those players who have dabbled in Performance Enhancing Drugs (PEDs), are immediately affecting their ability to play the game by using these drugs.
 I can totally understand that point.

-Although, as I look down the list of players who have suspended for using PEDs, there aren’t more than a handful of players that the casual MLB fan would recognize.
+Although, as I look down the list of players who have been suspended for using PEDs, there aren’t more than a handful of players that the casual MLB fan would recognize.
 Similarly, there are only a handful of all-stars.
 My point here is that even though players use PEDs, it doesn’t automatically skyrocket them to the top of the list of the best players in baseball.
 The player still has to play at an extremely high-level and for an extended period of time.
 No easy feat.

 As the 2013 baseball hall of fame balloting starts to wind down (voting closes in January of 2013), there will probably be much ink spilt opposing the inclusion of Barry Bonds and Roger Clemens and there will probably be much ink spilt supporting their inclusion.
-I found these two cases, one from the San Jose Mercury and the other from NBCSports to seem well-founded.
+I found these two cases, one from the San Jose Mercury and the other from NBCSports to seem well-rounded.
 In particular, the NBCSports article specifically addresses 3 common arguments you hear in opposition to players like Barry Bonds and Roger Clemens.

 If I were casting a ballot for the 2013 baseball hall of fame class, I’d almost certainly tick the box for Barry Bonds and Roger Clemens.
 The conclusion from the NBCSports article puts it succinctly: